RhythmD22/Magnate/README.md

 ## Overview

 Magnate is a lightweight web application designed for anyone who wants to take control of their finances.
+Magnate is a spinoff of the Financier project, building upon its foundation to create a more mature and developed version with enhanced features.
 The app runs entirely in the browser using `localStorage` for data persistence, requiring no server setup.
 It also includes Progressive Web App (PWA) support for mobile installation.

 ## Getting Started